Judge: CBD company must forfeit hemp shipment to ISP

-BOISE — A Colorado-based CBD company must forfeit the 6,701 pounds of industrial hemp at one time valued at $1.3 million that the Idaho State Police seized a year ago as a trucker drove the product from Oregon to Colorado, a judge ruled Tuesday.
+BOISE — A Colorado-based CBD company must forfeit the 6,701 pounds of industrial hemp, at one time valued at $1.3 million, that the Idaho State Police seized a year ago as a trucker drove the product from Oregon to Colorado, a judge ruled last week.

-In arriving at that ruling, 4th District Judge Jonathan Medema wrote the hemp in question, which passed tests to be considered hemp under federal law, was still a controlled substance under Idaho law.
+Fourth District Judge Jonathan Medema wrote that the hemp in question, which passed tests to be considered hemp under federal law, was still a controlled substance under Idaho law.
 He also wrote that possession of any plants of the genus cannabis is illegal in Idaho.

 Both hemp and marijuana are plants of the genus cannabis, but industrial hemp, by federal law, must contain .3% or less of delta-9 tetrahydrocannabinol or THC, the psychoactive ingredient in marijuana.
 Hemp doesn’t produce a high, but it can be used in everything from clothing and lotion to beer, and provides the raw material for therapeutic CBD-based products.